Good Designs Starts with the User

 While you should be leery of what your users say about how they might behave in a specific situation, you should sit up and take notice when they express an emotion about that situation.
 Dig deeper to learn the source of that emotion.
 Frequently, this can be:

 - The inability to execute the task because they don’t have the necessary information.

 - Not knowing how long the task will take, or the length of time has already surpassed what was expected and they’re not done yet.

 - The reward for completion of the task is less than what they believe they deserve.

 Translate Those Expectations

-Your job as a designer is to define those expectations in a way that can be used in the design of your product and the
+Your job as a designer is to define those expectations in a way that can be used in the design of your product and the evaluation of its performance.